 Does Your Lawn Need “Winterizer Weed & Feed?” or Not?

-Every fall we are asked questions about applying a "winterizer weed & feed" product.
-When that happens, I have to keep from shouting, "Watch out!" and tackling their bag of winterizer fertilizer because applying it to a warm season lawn, such as Bermudagrass, Centipedegrass, or Zoysiagrass, in the fall may actually kill it.
+We are asked questions about applying a "winterizer weed & feed" product every fall.
+When that happens, I resist shouting, "Watch out!" and tackling their bag of winterizer fertilizer because applying it to a warm season lawn, such as Bermudagrass, Centipedegrass, or Zoysiagrass, in the fall may actually kill it.

 I bet you’re wondering, "How can that be?
 It’s supposed to 'winterize' and protect my lawn during winter."

-Yet, if you have a Tall Fescue lawn, you're not really getting any protection or benefits from all that extra nitrogen in lawn winterizers, so you need to skim the pointers too.
+Yet, if you have a Tall Fescue lawn, you're not receiving any protection or benefits from all that extra nitrogen in lawn winterizers, so you do need to skim these pointers.

-You don't need to get grass winterizers to prepare your warm season lawn for frosty mornings such as this.
+You don't need to get grass winterizers to prepare your warm season lawn for frosty mornings like this.
 Keep reading to learn the best cultural practices for "winterizing" your warm season lawn without high nitrogen.

 Reasons to Avoid Winterizers